domxjs/domx/packages/DataElement/README.md

     // event comes from the EventMap package
     @event(UserLoggedInEvent.eventType)
-    userLoggedIn({detail:{userName, fullName}}) {
+    userLoggedIn(event:UserLoggedInEvent) {
         this.state = {
             ...this.state,
-            loggedInUserName: userName,
+            loggedInUserName: event.userName,
-            loggedInUsersFullName: fullName
+            loggedInUsersFullName: event.fullName
         };
-        this.dispatchEvent(new CustomEvent("state-changed"));
+        this.dispatchEvent(new Event("state-changed"));
     }
 }
 ```
-> Subclassing the Event class, The `UserLoggedInEvent` acts
+> By subclassing the Event class, The `UserLoggedInEvent` acts
 as a great way to document what events a data element can handle.
 This is similar to action creators in Redux.
 They can be defined
-directly on the DataElement (or in a separate file
+in the same file as the DataElement (or in a separate file
 if that works better for you) and used by UI components
 to trigger events.